Kumaava/ComputerVision-UdacityandBook-Python/README.md

 This course provides an introduction to computer vision including fundamentals, methods for application and machine learning classification.

-I found a book on COMPUTER VISION using PYTHON so, this course is on hold for a while, i'll continue computer vision from scratch using Python using the book in this repository only.
+I found a book on COMPUTER VISION using PYTHON by Jan Erik Solem, so, this course is on hold for a while and I'll continue  learning computer vision from scratch using Python using the book and updating this repository only.